adrianblakey/slot-car-ecom/README.md

   esptool.py -p /dev/cu.usbmodem01 write_flash 0x00000 ESCape32-WiFi-Link-1.1-ESP32-S2.bin

+Note: You might need to reset it to get it to show up as a device.
+Do this by:

+  Hold the board between thumb and index finger in left hand.
+  Plug the USB-C cable at right
+  With right index finger hold the "0" button in.
+  With thumb, press RST button and relese it.
+  Release the "0" button

 Reboot it by plugging/unplugging the USB cable.

 Check it's flashed by attaching to its WiFI AP - named: ESCape32-WiFi-Link